 Whether it can be statistically proven or not, whether it has something to do with the holiday season occurring during the winter, or whether it’s about how close you are to the sun, if it’s in your experience — then that’s what matters.

 Most of us can’t afford winter homes or vacations to Tahiti.
 So what do you do?

 1) Try “light therapy.”

 Try exposure to artificial light via a special box that emits therapeutic light; this is believed to affect someone’s circadian rhythm and increase melatonin which is important in the sleep-wake cycle.
 Another small but impressive study showed that light therapy was very effective, especially when compared with a group who believed they were getting the same treatment but were not (what’s called a “placebo” group).
 This is exciting news if you don’t want to take medications or you’ve failed medication treatment.

 If you look on Amazon for light boxes, you’ll find several different varieties, ranging from around $40 to over $200.
 The Mayo Clinic advises that you check especially with your eye doctor before choosing this route.

 2) Get some exercise.

 I can’t stress enough the benefits of exercise for depression.
-Many patients have struggled fitting it into their schedules, but when they do, it can make a huge difference in their mood and energy level.
+Many people struggle with fitting it into their schedules, but when you do, it can make a huge difference in your mood and energy level.
 Yes, you have to get up earlier.
 Or yes, you have to budget for a gym membership.
 And yes, you might have to dig deep for that motivation.

 3) Confront your “shoulds.”

 Marie Kondo has written a New York Times best-seller about cleaning out your home.
 She suggests “thanking” the things that have meant something to you, or have helped you in some way, but strongly recommends keeping only the things that bring you joy in the present.
 Whether or not you think this idea is a little much, the popularity of the book suggests that people are yearning for simpler, more meaningful experiences.